wavemotion-dave/A8DS/readme.md

 Since much of the original codebase came from the Atari800 project, and since that project is released under the GPL V2, this program and source must also be distributed using that same licensing model.
-See COPYING for the full license but the original Atari800 copyright notice retained below:
+See COPYING for the full license but the original Atari800 copyright notice is retained below:

 Atari800 is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by